roman-milk/roman-milk.github.io/dancing-shayna.md

+===

- ****** Dancing Shayna ****** byJust_Plain_Bob© I did exact a bit of punishment on her and I guess most won't even consider it close to harsh enough, but it does hit her where it hurts.
+I did exact a bit of punishment on her and I guess most won't even consider it close to harsh enough, but it does hit her where it hurts.
 We still go dancing, but I no longer say yes when a guy comes over and asks her to dance.
 She either dances with me or she doesn't dance at all and since I'm only up to dancing about a third of the tunes played on a normal night out Shayna does a lot more sitting than she does dancing and it kills her.
 She has complained about it a time or two, but as soon as I remind her of what happened the last time I said yes she shuts right up.
 Report_Story